manome/python-mab/README.md

 # Multi-armed bandit problems

-This project provides a simulation of multi-armed bandit problems.

-This implementation is based on the below paper.
-Simple Modification of the Upper Confidence Bound Algorithm by Generalized Weighted Averages (https://arxiv.org/abs/2308.14350).
+This project provides the official implementation of the following paper.
+Simple Modification of the Upper Confidence Bound Algorithm by Generalized Weighted Averages (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0322757).

 ## Requirements